chriswong24/copernicium/README.md

     $ rake info

-To show information about each module's tests, and branches commits, run:

-    $ rake info

 ### Setting up SSH keys

 If SSH keys are not setup, you will be required to provide a user and password for each use of the push, pull and clone methods.
 In order to avoid this, SSH keys can be used, which allow the user to only supply a password.
 First, change to the .ssh folder in the home directory of the user:

 	$ cd ~/.ssh

 To generate an ssh key on the local machine, use the command:

 	$ ssh-keygen -t dsa

 Use the provided configurations from the program and do not enter a password.
 Once this is done, you will have the files id_dsa and id_dsa.pub in the .ssh folder.
 You will need to move the contents of the public key to your remote server.
 Copy the contents of the id_dsa.pub file and log onto the remote server.
 Navigate to the .ssh folder and open the authorized_keys file and add the contents of the public key to a line:

 	$ cd ~/.ssh
 	$ echo [public key info] > authorized_keys

 You should now be able to use the push, pull, and origin functions using only the username.

 ### relevant links: